ixsanpe/birdclef-2022-ablation/modules/README.md

     - Apply post-processing to predictions

 ## The different subdirectories
+We have split this directory, modules, into multiple subdirectories according to the type of files they contain:
 - data: Modules and scripts relevant for preparing and loading data
 - modelling: module for the pretrained model and utilities
 - postprocessing: modules that modify the output of the pretrained model, so that they can be used for prediction